-Think about teachers.
-Male school teachers tend to gravitate toward the higher grades.
+Think about school teachers.
+Male school teachers tend to gravitate toward higher grades.
 When you meet a male elementary teacher, we are often impressed.
 We take notice that they valued the younger children.

 Male Sunday School teachers that work with children of any age are worth their weight in GOLD.
 After 20 years of ministry life, when I see male leaders in the children’s ministry of a church – I know that there is so much godly potential in that place.